AnaBondiguel/babyessentials/README.md

 ### Tech stack (e.g. html, css, deployment platform, etc)
 I used Heroku to deploy this two-sided marketplace application.

-I also used Responsive CSS skeleton, application.css, and listing.scss for the style.
+I also used bootstrap-sass, responsive CSS skeleton, application.css, and listing.scss for the style of this application.

 I used html.erb in the views to structure the web pages.